Factory & Industrial Shift Calculator

 Can I check which bank holidays I work in my factory rota?

 Yes.
-Once you generate your 12-month calendar, all UK bank holidays are automatically highlighted.
-You can see immediately which bank holidays fall on your working days and which ones fall on your days off.
-This helps you plan ahead, arrange cover, or calculate your expected bank holiday pay for the year.
+Generate your 12-month calendar above and all UK bank holidays are automatically highlighted.
+You can immediately see which bank holidays fall on your working days and which fall on days off — useful for planning ahead, arranging cover, or estimating bank holiday pay.